Course Catalog

 Program Outcomes: This program will equip students with essential administrative and clinical medical office skills.
 Graduates will attain the knowledge needed to become competent members of the healthcare team, prepared for various roles in medical office environments.

-Careers: Certified Medical Assistant
+Careers: Medical Assistant

 Start Terms: